natescode/silicon/docs/random.md

-fun turing : (tape) -> div int        // div: may not terminate (diverge) fun print  : (string) -> console ()   // console: may write to the console fun rand   : () -> ndet int           // ndet: non-deterministic
+fun turing : (tape) -> div int        // div: may not terminate (diverge) fun print  : (string) -> console ()   // console: may write to the console fun rand   : () -> ndet int           // ndet: non-deterministic fun io:    : () -> io                 //   io: all of the above
 ```

+### Silicon Effects

+Silicon only has 3 effect level: `pure` and `impure`.
+This keeps things simple. `total` just mean the function has no effects, sorta like _void_.

+### Total

+Total functions always terminate, never have exceptions and don't have side-effects.

+### Pure

+Pure functions have referential transparency but _can_ have exceptions and may not terminate.
+All pure functions need to handle their exceptions and timing out.

+### Impure

+The most evil, vile functions that can do anything and may wreak havoc on your codebase.